Key Dates for Your 2023 Christmas Marketing

 - Be yourself and have fun!

 Next up is UPS.
-One of the “big two” shipping companies, along with FedEx, UPS is giving customers right up until the last minute if they’re willing to take that risk or pay the premium for expedited shipping.
+One of the “big two” shipping companies, along with FedEx and UPS, is giving customers right up until the last minute if they’re willing to take that risk or pay the premium for expedited shipping.

 - UPS ground shipping: Check the UPS website calculator for recommended shipping dates

 Finally, there’s FedEx.
-If you want to use FedEx, you’ll need to get your package ready by Dec.
-15. They will deliver later, but it’ll cost you more.
+If you want to use FedEx, prepare your package by December 13.
+They will deliver later, but it’ll cost you more.
 Shipping early will save you money.

 More Helpful Christmas Marketing Tools